 Once upon a time there was a swan.
 He was very beautiful.
-Now – you have to understand this sentence.
-Swans are very beautiful by nature.
-Our swan stood out amongst swans.
-A privilege, he thought, but a privilege deserved through many hours of discreet and hard labour.
+Now – this statement is in need of explanation.
+All swans are very beautiful by nature.
+But our swan stood out from even their midst: a most stunning specimen of the most admirable species on the lake.
+A privilege, he thought, but a privilege earned through many hours of discreet and hard labour.

 Now swans are not just beautifully built.
 There is grace in their posture, when they majestically glide over the waters, puff out their wings and feathers into the most noble of images.
 The other animals of the lake were dumbstruck in admiration.

 What many of them didn’t realise, though, was that behind this majestic gliding and posing there was an awful lot of work and exercise.
 See, swans are quite heavy, and to plough through the water, they have to paddle intensely with their feet.